Food Services Free & Reduced Price Meal Guidelines

 - WE ARE IN THE MILITARY.
 DO WE INCLUDE OUR HOUSING ALLOWANCE AS INCOME?
 If you get an off-base housing allowance, it must be included as income.

 - MY SPOUSE IS DEPLOYED TO A COMBAT ZONE.
 IS HIS/HER COMBAT PAY COUNTED AS INCOME?
 No, if the combat pay is received in addition to her basic pay because of her deployment and it wasn’t received before she was deployed, combat pay is not counted as income.
-Contact the Child Nutrition Dept. for more information.
+Contact your school for more information.

 - WE ACCEPT APPLICATIONS AT ANYTIME DURING THE SCHOOL YEAR; however, because of the high volume of applications before the start of school, in order for us to process your application before classes begin, please submit form by August, 12th.